Fair-use & limits

 We do not attempt to log in, bypass paywalls, submit forms, execute logged-in-user journeys, or fetch non-HTML assets.

-v0.5 took a flat random sample of 200 URLs across the whole site.
-On a 100k-URL directory, that's 0.2% coverage — dominated by the largest template cluster, leaving smaller templates unsampled.
+A flat random sample of 200 URLs across a 100k-URL directory is 0.2% coverage — dominated by the largest template cluster, leaving smaller templates barely sampled.
 A broken /listing/* template covering 90k pages would average out with clean category pages and score caution instead of concerning.

-v0.6 allocates K=10 samples per template: T templates × K samples.
-A typical pSEO directory (T=8, K=10) = 80 fetches — fewer than the old 200, with full template coverage.
+So we stratify the page budget across detected templates instead of drawing it flat — every template gets representation, not just the biggest cluster.
 The site verdict reflects the worst template, not the average URL.
 Fix the broken template: fix N pages in one shot.

 What pseolint doesn't audit